-- the production of draft resolutions and other official documents for distribution in the simulations: - the copying of any materials needed by Representatives during the Conference (note that there is a small fee for this service); and - the use of computers to type draft resolutions and other official documents during the Conference.
+• the production of draft resolutions and other official documents for distribution in the simulations;

+- the copying of any materials needed by Representatives during the Conference (note that there is a small fee for this service); and - the use of computers to type draft resolutions and other official documents during the Conference.

-Note that Delegate Services will copy documents in the quickest and most efficient manner, with preference on a first-come, first-served basis.
-Thus, while we aim for a speedy turn-around in returning documents to committees, Representatives should expect that resolution and document processing can take up to two hours at busy times, when all simulations are submitting documents.
+Delegate Services will copy documents in the quickest and most efficient manner.
+While we aim for a speedy turn-around in returning documents to committees, Representatives should expect that resolution and document processing can take up to two hours at busy times, when all simulations are submitting documents.
 Your Dais Staff can provide more information on the busiest times for production.